 If you have a waste water spill and the contaminated playa fits in a five-gallon bucket, dig up the soil and dispose of the bucket off site.
 If it’s too much for a bucket, get help.
 Call a Black Rock Ranger to hail ESD’s hazmat team to help remediate the site.

 A burn scar is a discoloration of the surface soil due to contact with fire.
-They can last for years and over time they form bumps, which are hazardous to vehicles.
-Volunteers have spent thousands of hours cleaning up burn scars from past events.
+They can last for years, and over time they form bumps, which are hazardous to vehicles.
+Volunteers have spent thousands of hours cleaning up burn scars in the past.
 It’s your responsibility to prevent them.
 Never start a fire directly on the playa surface.
-It will it create a burn scar and the BLM will issue a citation.
+It will it create a burn scar, and the BLM will issue a citation.
 A fireplace, burn barrel, or BBQ (in permitted areas only) may be used for small fires.
-Burn barrels must be elevated 10″ off the playa.

-Do not excavate holes in the playa larger than six inches in diameter and two feet deep for ANY purpose.
-Larger holes easily erode within a year’s time, even when carefully backfilled, leaving a visible mark and creating a serious safety hazard to drivers.
+Do not dig holes in the playa larger than six inches wide and two feet deep for ANY purpose.
+Larger holes erode within a year’s time, even when carefully back filled, leaving a visible mark and creating a safety hazard to drivers.
 Use an auger or a posthole digger, NOT a shovel.
-Bag the dirt you are removing so that it doesn’t blow away in the wind.
+Bag the dirt so it doesn’t blow away.
 Refill the hole by carefully tamping the soil back into place (an inverted sledgehammer works well).
 Repeat this process every few inches while dampening the soil.